-This is optimum current required by the LED, we use this current in our designing process.
+This is the optimum current required by the LED, we use this current in our designing process.

 It is the voltage required by a diode to turn it on.
 This voltage range is 1.8 – 2.2V for red/orange/yellow LEDs, green/blue/white LEDs have a forward voltage of around 3.4V.

-This voltage indicates how much voltage you can give in reverse direction before it get blown.
+This voltage indicates how much voltage you can give in reverse direction before it gets blown.

 Current passing through the LED should be limited to maximum forward current (IF).
 For this, a resistor is used.
 To find the value of this resistor, we use the forward voltage and forward current.